Aerial inspections

 We're aware that noise from helicopters can present a risk to some livestock.
 That's why our specialised pilots remain alert for livestock and, where possible, change course to avoid unsettling animals.

-We also send SMS notifications to customers in and around the scheduled flight area.
 To ensure you receive these notifications, please update your contact details with your electricity retailer.